ecmwf/odc/docs/content/tools.rst

 ``odc``
 -------

-All commands and their help pages are available under this joint command.
+All commands and their help pages are available under this umbrella command.

 Usage
    .. code-block:: shell